xichensf/magical/README.md

 #### **TF motif mapping (prior)**
+We map motifs from the chromVarmotif library to all peaks and get their binary binding relationship.

-  * *TF-peak mapping file*: a three-column matrix with *peak index*, *motif index*, and *binary mapping*.
+  * *TF-peak mapping file*: a three-column matrix with *peak index*, *motif index*, and *binary binding*.

   * *Motif file*: a two-column matrix with *motif index* and *motif names*.

 #### **TAD (prior)**
+Users will need to get the TAD prior information from HiC profiles or similar experiments conducted in the same or similar context to their single cell datasets.

-A six column matrix with genome coordinates (*left_chr, left_point1, left_point2, right_chr, right_point1, right_point2*) for the two boundaries of each domain.
-If no proper TAD information or HiC profile is available for the context being studied.
-We also provide another option to use distance to TSS as prior to initally pair peaks and genes.
-In addition, please ensure that the reference genome used for scATAC-seq and TAD is the same.
+  * *TAD file*: a six column matrix with genome coordinates (*left_chr, left_point1, left_point2, right_chr, right_point1, right_point2*) for the two boundaries of each domain.

+Alternatively, if no proper TAD information or HiC profile is available for the context being studied, we also provide a option to use distance to TSS as prior to initally pair peaks and genes.